Yvonne Atwell: Early life and education

 Yvonne Atwell was born in East Preston, Nova Scotia, in 1943.
-She left the province seeking work opportunities elsewhere.
+Frustrated by the discrimination she experienced as a Black Nova Scotian, she left the province in 1960, spending 24 years in Toronto.
 She studied at Centennial College in Ontario and at Dalhousie University in Nova Scotia.

 Career

 Atwell worked for 20 years as an administrator at Mount Sinai Hospital in Toronto, Ontario, eventually rising to the position of Head of Patient Services.
-She returned to Nova Scotia in 1984.
+She returned to Nova Scotia in 1984 after inheriting land from her father.

 From 1993-98 she was the first Managing Director of the African-Canadian Employment Clinic in Halifax.

-In 1996, Atwell ran unsuccessfully for the leadership of the Nova Scotia New Democratic Party.
+In 1996, Atwell ran unsuccessfully for the leadership of the Nova Scotia New Democratic Party in its 1996 leadership election.
 She won a seat in the Nova Scotia House of Assembly in 1998 for the riding of Preston, becoming the first Black woman MLA in the province.
 She represented the district until the 1999 provincial election when she lost her seat to David Hendsbee.
 During her term in office she served as the Opposition Critic for Status of Women, and Business Consumer Services.

 Between 1999-2004, Atwell worked as Policy Advisor and Diversity Officer at the Maritime Centre of Excellence for Women's Health, Dalhousie University.

 Atwell has also been Executive Director of Community Justice Society, Executive Director of the Black United Front, President of the African Canadian Caucus of Nova Scotia, Chair of the Indigenous Blacks & Mi’kmaq Initiative at the Schulich School of Law, Dalhousie University, a member of the Metropolitan Board of Trade's small business committee, a member of the George Washington Carver Credit Union executive board, and a member of the Board of Directors of the Canadian Society of Immigration Consultants.